mattkimber/roadie/README.md

 * `additional_text_field`: if specified, a field in the .csv which contains additional text (e.g. historical details or usage hints) for the sprite
 * `additional_text_format`: if specified, a format string for additional text - useful for format elements which are consistent across all sprites.
 If this does not contain a `%s` string location character, one will be appended.
 * `nestable_templates`: if specified, templates that should be available for nesting.
 This allows you to set up templates which can be repeatedly called from other templates.
 (See the example `set.json` and attached template files for more details on how this works in practice)
+* `globals`: if specified, a map of global variables which will be injected for each sprite.
+This is useful for using multiple set files with the same templates to produce different behaviour.

 A tracking table must have the following **mandatory** fields: